explodinglabs/explodinglabs.github.io/_json-rpc/socketio.markdown

 permalink: /python/flask-socketio/jsonrpc
 comments: true
 ---

-How to create a socket.io server to handle JSON-RPC requests on port 5000.
-The server should respond with "pong" when it receives "ping".
+We'll build a socket.io server in Python to handle JSON-RPC requests on port 5000.
+It should respond to "ping" with "pong".

 * TOC
 {:toc}